fabianmartins/alienattack.workshop/README.md

 [0:00:14 AM] Found 0 errors.
 Watching for file changes.
 ~~~

-**IMPORTANT:** If you decide for not using the continuos compiling, you must remember to run `npm run build` every time that a file is saved.
+**IMPORTANT:** If you decide for not using the continuos compiling, you must remember to run `npm run build` every time you save a file.

 #### STEP 7 - Synthetize the cloudformation for your environment

-Go to the other available terminal and be sure of being at the CDK folder
+Go to the other available terminal at your Cloud9 environment and be sure of being at the CDK folder

 ~~~
 ~/environment/spaceinvaders.workshop/cdk (master) $